Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Introduction

-The paper is organized as follows.
+The organization of the paper is as follows.
 In Section~\ref{sec:pre}, we introduce the general notations of hypergraphs and formulate our problem.
 In Section~\ref{sec:hrl}, we propose \emph{line expansion} of hypergraphs and show some interesting properties.
-In Section~\ref{sec:hrl2}, we generalize graph convolutional networks (GCNs) to hypergraphs by \emph{line expansion}.
-We evaluate \emph{line expansion} on three-fold experiments in Section~\ref{sec:exp} and conclude our work in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:hrl2}, we generalize GCNs to hypergraphs by \emph{line expansion}.
+We evaluate \emph{line expansion} on three-fold experiments in Section~\ref{sec:exp}.
+We conclude this paper and provide proofs for our theoretical statements in the end.